deep-research/victorslibrary-gridsome/content/pure-misery.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This is a song about nihilism, alienation and the descent into insanity.
+  This is a song about nihilism, alienation and the descent into insanity.

 recordings:
   - title: Pure Misery